snac-cooperative/technical-docs/Specifications/Resource Relation.md

 --
 -- The role aka roleTerm of repo_ic_id is always http://id.loc.gov/vocabulary/relators/rps --

 create table related_resource (
     id                  int default nextval('id_seq'),
+    is_deleted          boolean default false,

+    -- this constellation information
     version             int not null,
     ic_id               int not null,

-    is_deleted          boolean default false, --
-    role                int,                   -- @xlink:role, fk to vocabulary.id, type document_type, e.g. ArchivalResource
-    arcrole             int,                   -- @xlnk:arcrole, fk to vocabulary.id type document_role, creatorOf, referencedIn, etc
+    -- connection between this constellation and resource arcrole             int,  -- @xlnk:arcrole, fk to vocabulary.id type document_role, creatorOf, referencedIn, etc

+    -- information about the resource
+    relation_entry      text, -- relationEntry — “shortcut” description of this resource title               text, -- resource title, from EAD/MODS abstract            text, -- resource abstract, from EAD/MODS extent              text, -- resource extent, from EAD and from original MARC href                text, -- @xlink:href, URL link to the resource repo_ic_id          int,  -- holding repository ic_id, fk to ic_id -- has name, address, and location information of the holding institution role                int,  -- @xlink:role, fk to vocabulary.id, type document_type, e.g. ArchivalResource -- to  be deprecated
     type                int,  -- @xlink:type, fk to vocabulary.id type source_type, always "simple"?
+                              -- to be deprecated
-    href                text,                  -- @xlink:href, link to the resource relation_type       text,                  -- @resourceRelationType, only from AnF, maybe put in a second table relation_entry      text,                  -- relationEntry (name) of the related eac-cpf record (should be unnecessary in db) relation_entry_type text,                  -- relationEntry@localType, AnF, always "archival"? descriptive_note    text,
+    relation_type       text, -- @resourceRelationType, only from AnF, maybe put in a second table relation_entry_type text, -- relationEntry@localType, AnF, always "archival"?
+                              -- to be deprecated
-    object_xml_wrap     text,                  -- from objectXMLWrap, xml
+    object_xml_wrap     text, -- contains more information about the resource (title, extent, etc)

-    repo_ic_id          int,                   -- holding repository ic_id, fk to ic_id
-    res_title           text,                  -- resource title, from EAD? res_abstract        text,                  -- resource abstract, from EAD/ res_extent          text,                  -- resource extent, from EAD and from original MARC primary key(id, version)
+    -- other useful information
+    descriptive_note    text,
+    primary key(id, version)
 );

 --
--- This is origination name aka creator.
+-- This is origination name aka originationName aka creator.
 -- No need for field role aka roleTerm since all these names are creators.
+The term "origination" seems to be from EAD.
 --
 -- http://id.loc.gov/vocabulary/relators/cre
 --
 -- This table can be updated via the web UI, so it needs the id,version,ic_id.
-Name is simply a string and we -- will not require them to be SNAC identities at this time.
-Later we will link these names to constellations -- via ic_id.
+Name is simply a string and we -- will not require names to be SNAC identities at this time.
+Later we will link these names to constellations -- via field name_ic_id.
 --
-create table related_resource_creator (
+create table related_resource_origination_name (
     id         int default nextval('id_seq'),
     version    int not null,
+    ic_id      int not null,
-    ic_id    int,                            -- ic_id of this creator, eventually filled in by humans name     text,                           -- name of creator of the related resource fk_id    int,                            -- fk to related_resource.id
+    name_ic_id int,                            -- ic_id of this creator, eventually filled in by humans name       text,                           -- name of creator of the related resource fk_id      int,                            -- fk to related_resource.id
     fk_table   text default 'related_resource' -- related table name
 );

 ```